astro-mkim/DMS/README.md

 > python3 images.py
 > python3 SED.py

-Please change scripts by your own purpose.
+Please change scripts for your own purpose.

-Ascii text file can be converted into the fitsfile via ascii_to_fits.py, which is given in same folder.
+Ascii text file can be converted into the fits file via ascii_to_fits.py, which is given in same folder.